OdatNurd/OverrideAudit/README.md

 either an edit session for an override or a diff of an override.

-Unlike most other commands, this does not appear in the top level `Tools > Override Audit` menu, instead appearing in the context menu for the current view as appropriate.
+Unlike most other commands, this does not appear in the top level `Tools > OverrideAudit` menu, instead appearing in the context menu for the current view as appropriate.
 In this case the menu item tells you explicitly whether it will edit or diff the current file.